Note regarding USB

 The following bits in object 6040h (controlword) have a special function:

 - Bit 8 (Halt): If this bit is set to "1", the motor stops.
-On a transition from "1" to "0", the motor accelerates with the set start ramp to the target speed.
-On a transition from "0" to "1", the motor brakes and comes to a standstill.
+If this bit is set from "1" to "0", the motor is started up according to the presets.
+When setting from "0" to "1", the motor is again brought to a standstill, taking the preset values into consideration.

 The following bits in object 6041h (statusword) have a special function: